phpaul89/teamup/README.md

 # TeamUp

-This web application was made with Node.js and Express.js.
+This web application was made with Node.js, Express.js and Mapbox.
 It was submitted as a project during the Ironhack Bootcamp for Web Development.

 # Project details